3ph/CollectionPickerView/README.md

  - Snap to center after scroll.
  - Both horizontal and vertical direction.

 Fork of <a href='https://github.com/Akkyie/AKPickerView-Swift'>AKPickerView-Swift</a>.
-Works in iOS 8
+Works in iOS 8.

 <img src="./Screenshot.gif" width="200" alt="Screenshot" />

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation